portrai-io/SuperST/README.md

 <br>

-Refer to the jupyter notebook file at the Example folder, where the usage methods are briefly introduced.
+Refer to the jupyter notebook file at the Example directory, where the usage methods are briefly introduced.
 The example dataset originates from the 10x Genomics Dataset ([ref](https://www.10xgenomics.com/resources/datasets/adult-mouse-brain-section-2-coronal-stains-dapi-anti-gfap-anti-neu-n-1-standard-1-1-0)).

 <br>